praveen686/ATAR/need_integration_or_further_dev/Dev_Modules/Triple_Barrier_Meta_Label/readme.md

-Triple-Barrier and Meta-Labeling: Simplified Explanation
+An Overview: Triple-Barrier & Meta-Labeling Techniques

 ![meta_labeling_architecture.png](meta_labeling_architecture.png)
 *note*: this image is from the original text, and is not my own work. also primary model can be adjusted to handle
     long and short predictions.

-The fixed-time horizon method is a widely-used labeling technique in financial academia.
-However, it has several shortcomings, which are addressed by the triple-barrier method.
-The triple-barrier method can also be combined with meta-labeling to further enhance its effectiveness.

-Sources:
+The fixed-time horizon technique, a common strategy for labeling data in the world of financial research, isn't without its flaws.
+Enter the triple-barrier method—a more dynamic approach that, when paired with meta-labeling, can significantly boost efficacy.

+From the Writings of Marcos Lopez de Prado:

-Advances in Financial Machine Learning, Chapter 3 by Marcos Lopez de Prado Machine Learning for Asset Managers, Chapter 5 by Marcos Lopez de Prado
+Advances in Financial Machine Learning, Chapter 3 Machine Learning for Asset Managers, Chapter 5 Breaking Down the Triple-Barrier Method:

-Triple-Barrier Method:

-The triple-barrier method involves three barriers: an upper, a lower, and a vertical barrier.
-The upper barrier represents the return threshold for buying opportunities (label 1), the lower barrier represents the return threshold for selling opportunities (label -1), and the vertical barrier represents the time limit for an observation to reach either the upper or lower barrier before being labeled 0.
-This method dynamically adjusts the upper and lower barriers based on the volatility of each observation.
+Three barriers define this method: the upper, the lower, and the vertical.
+The upper barrier sets the stage for buying chances (label 1), while the lower barrier defines selling opportunities (label -1).
+Finally, the vertical barrier imposes a time limit on observations, with the upper or lower barriers needing to be reached before an observation is labeled 0.
+Importantly, this method adjusts the upper and lower barriers based on each observation's volatility.

-Meta-Labeling:
+The Essence of Meta-Labeling:

-Meta-labeling is a secondary machine learning (ML) model that helps determine the appropriate bet size without deciding the side (long or short) of the bet.
-The secondary ML model filters false positives from the primary model, increasing overall accuracy.
-It has several advantages, including transforming fundamental models into ML models, limiting overfitting effects, enabling sophisticated strategy structures, and improving decision-making for bet sizing.
+This secondary machine learning model focuses on determining the optimal bet size, without worrying about the side of the bet (long or short).
+As the secondary model filters false positives from the primary model, it bolsters overall accuracy.
+Key benefits include morphing fundamental models into machine learning models, curbing overfitting, developing sophisticated strategy structures, and refining decision-making regarding bet sizes.

-How to Use Meta-Labeling:
+Putting Meta-Labeling into Practice:

-Build a primary model with high recall, even if the precision is low.
+Develop a primary model with high recall, even if precision is low.
-Correct for low precision by applying meta-labeling to the positive predictions of the primary model.
+Compensate for low precision by applying meta-labeling to the primary model's positive predictions.
-Meta-labeling will improve the F1-score by filtering out false positives, while the primary model identifies most positives.
+By filtering out false positives, meta-labeling enhances the F1-score while the primary model zeroes in on most positives.
-Implementation:
+Implementation in Action:

-Several functions are used for the triple-barrier method in conjunction with meta-labeling.
-These functions include add_vertical_barrier(), get_events(), get_bins(), and drop_labels().
-Detailed descriptions of these functions can be found in the original text.
+A variety of functions are employed when using the triple-barrier method in tandem with meta-labeling, such as add_vertical_barrier(), get_events(), get_bins(), and drop_labels().
+Comprehensive descriptions of these functions are available in the original texts.

-In summary, the triple-barrier method and meta-labeling provide a robust approach to labeling financial data by addressing the shortcomings of the fixed-time horizon method.
-The combination of these techniques results in more accurate predictions and improved decision-making in financial markets.
+In a nutshell, the triple-barrier method and meta-labeling work in concert to create a powerful approach to labeling financial data, remedying the limitations of the fixed-time horizon method.
+This harmonious collaboration leads to more precise predictions and more informed decision-making in the realm of financial markets.